pygos/build/README.md

-From the product name, a layer configuration file in the `product` sub directory is read, specifying what configuration layers to use and in whate order (later layers can override earlier layers).
+From the product name, a layer configuration file in the `product` sub directory is read, specifying what configuration layers to use and in what order (later layers can override earlier layers).

 The actual configuration for the build system is in the coresponding sub directories in `layer/<name>`.